ooples/pine_script_docs/source/essential/Alerts.rst

 Script alerts
 -------------

-When a script user creates a *script alert* using the *Create Alert* dialog box, the events able to trigger the alert will vary depending on whether the alert is created from a study or a strategy.
+When a script user creates a *script alert* using the "Create Alert" dialog box, the events able to trigger the alert will vary depending on whether the alert is created from a study or a strategy.

 A *script alert* created from a **study** will trigger when: